Practical-CV/Simple-object-tracking-with-OpenCV/README.md

 ```

 ## **Results:**
-The result is great.
-The ball is successfully detected.
-Also if the ball looses the frame, we catch it later when it comes in the frame.
+The results are awesome.
+We are successfully able to detect and track the objects in the video stream via webcam.

 ![Gif of object tracking](animation.gif)